This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 New ALTER SYSTEM Clause FLUSH PASSWORDFILE_METADATA_CACHE

 The ALTER SYSTEM clause FLUSH PASSWORDFILE_METADATA_CACHE refreshes the metadata cache with the latest details of the database password file.
-The latest details of the database password file can be retrieved by querying the V$PASSWORDFILE_INFO view.
+Querying the V$PASSWORDFILE_INFO view retrieves the latest details of the database password file.

 This functionality is useful when the database password file name or location is changed, and the metadata cache needs to be refreshed with the details of the updated database password file.